Ima511/BatteryHealth3/README.md

 # BatteryHealth

 As the  name of the Project BatteryHealth.
-This project is about the health and state of Battery of your android device.
+This project is about the health and state of Battery of android device.
-Basically this project track the condition and the charging status of your battery.
+Basically this project track the condition and the charging status of battery.
 For example Source of charging, Nominal voltage of battery, Condition of Battery (good, bad, poor, fault), Temperatur of battery, Technology used in Battery (Li - ion), etc., It also tell us about the Battery status like Charging, Not Charging, Discharging , Unknown etc.,